moriesamcbs/Spotify-s-Worldwide-Daily-Song-Ranking/README.md

 ### Introduction
 ___

 *Spotify* transformed music listening forever when it launched in Sweden in 2008 and became one of the most popular global audio streaming subscription service with 271m users, including 124m subscribers, across 79 markets.
 All throughout the last year, users have streamed countless hours of their favorite songs, artists, playlists, and podcasts.
-In this analysis, using Spotify’s chart of 2019 I will highlight the common trends and use regression models to forecast the number of tracks stream and its associated popularity.
+In this analysis, using Spotify’s chart of 2019 I will highlight the common trends and use regression models to forecast the number of tracks streamed and their associated popularity.

 #### Data

 Dataset contains the daily ranking of the 200 most listened songs in **USA**, **UK**, **Mexico**, **Germany**, **Brazil**, **Canada**, **Australia**, **Netherlands**, **France** and **Sweden**.
-It contains 730,000 rows, which comprises 2574 artists, 8825 songs for a total count of eighty-eight billion streams count.
+It contains 730,000 rows, which comprise 2574 artists, 8825 songs for a total count of eighty-eight billion stream counts.
 The data spans from 1st January 2019 to 31st December 2019 and includes 7 columns.
 It has been collected from Spotify's regional chart [data.](https://spotifycharts.com/regional)